Stay-Hack06/git-pair-exercise-3/readme.md

 2. What is your favorite food?

 My favorite food is Indian, mexican and thai.
 Anything spicy.
 What about you?
-Jamaican and Mexican
+A: Jamaican and Mexican

 3. What's a food combo that you love but others think is weird?